-Coronavirus: 14 students who return from Wuhan to Maharashtra tests negative
+Coronavirus: 14 students who returned from Wuhan to Maharashtra tests negative

 Akola, Jan 31: Fourteen students who were studying at the epicenter of novel coronavirus outbreak, Wuhan in China, have returned to Akola district in Maharashtra in the last two weeks and the health officials said on Friday none of them had symptoms of coronavirus.